Lakatrazz/BONELAB-Fusion/INSTALLATION.md

 # BONELAB Fusion Installation Guide (PCVR)
 ---
-Please keep in mind STANDALONE Oculus Quest (Aka running on quest with absolutely zero computer involved) is currently NOT supported, EVEN with lemonloader.
+Please keep in mind this guide is made for PCVR only.
+If you are looking for a Quest guide, you can currently find some on YouTube.
 1. Enter BONELAB Patch 3 on Steam or the Oculus App
     - On Steam, go to your Library, click on "BONELAB", and click on the gear on the right.
 Then press "properties", betas, and then set your BONELAB version to "public_beta".
     - On Oculus, please see Issue (https://github.com/Lakatrazz/BONELAB-Fusion/issues/4)